 Deprecated and Discontinued Features

-Discontinued Technologies and Features
+About Deprecated and Discontinued Technologies and Features

 From time to time, InterSystems stops further development of a technology when newer and better options are available.
 However, product support for these capabilities continues in the same way that it does for products beyond our Minimum Supported VersionOpens in a new tab.

 Deprecated designates a feature or technology that InterSystems no longer actively develops and for which better options exist.
 Deprecated items should not be used for new development.
 The deprecated designation indicates that customers should plan to eliminate use of the feature or technology.
 InterSystems maintains the staff expertise to support deprecated product capabilities.
-Examples include Zen and Zen Reports.

 Discontinued designates a feature or technology that is no longer viable for use, even in existing applications.
 InterSystems feels that continued use of such technology is a risk for our customers.
 The reasons for this include but are not limited to: